How is China reacting to the Russia-Ukraine crisis? | DW | 23.02.2022

 Experts say Beijing wants to avoid overtly taking sides, while looking for divisions in how Western countries respond to Russian aggression.

-While UN envoys from around the world condemned Russia's actions in Ukraine as a new and drastic step in escalating the risk of armed conflict, China's UN ambassador, Zhang Jun, did not directly mention Russia's actions during his brief remarks.

-Instead, Zhang called "all parties concerned" to continue "dialogue, consultation, and seek reasonable solutions to address each other's concerns on the basis of equality and mutual respect."

-The envoy's comments echoed those of Chinese Foreign Minister Wang Yi just days earlier at the Munich Security Conference, where he urged all parties involved to avoid hyping war and creating panic.
+Days earlier at the Munich Security Conference, Chinese Foreign Minister Wang Yi urged all parties involved to avoid hyping war and creating panic.

 China has previously signaled it wouldn't overtly support a Russian takeover of Ukrainian territory.